2025–26 Serie C

-The 2025–26 Serie C, officially known as Serie C Sky Wifi for sponsorship, will be the twelfth season of the unified Serie C division, the third tier of the Italian football league system.
+The 2025–26 Serie C, officially known as Serie C Sky Wifi for sponsorship, was the twelfth season of the unified Serie C division, the third tier of the Italian football league system.

 Changes

 The league will be composed of 60 teams, geographically divided into three groups.
 The group composition will be decided and formalized by the Serie C league committee between July and August.
 Inter Milan have shown interest in adding their U23 team, but the change requires the approval of the league and an available spot, whereas Lucchese opted not to apply for a league spot instead.

 The following teams have changed divisions since the 2024–25 season: